dictadata/storage-tracts/docs/urn.md

 ## Allowed Characters

-  `Domain`, namespace identifier, can contain ONLY letters, numbers, '-', '.' and '+' characters.
+  `realm`, namespace identifier, can contain ONLY letters, numbers, '-', '.' and '+' characters.

   `Name`, namespace specific identifier, can contain any printable character except the reserved characters noted below.